top of page

 Pains:

-To overview administration of schools, I need to open it in several platforms.
+To overview administration of schools, she needs to open it in several platforms.

 Goals: